Frequently Asked Questions

 What are the nomination criteria?

-2. Nominees can work for a for-profit or non-profit organization.
-In both cases, nominees will be assessed on objective, demonstrable business achievements that advance the goals and objectives of their respective organizations;
+- Preference is given to nominees who work in the private sector.
+However, nominees can work for a non-profit organization; in either case, nominees will be assessed on demonstrated business achievements that advance the goals and objectives of their respective organization;

 When can I nominate someone?